Begin College Work at Advanced Levels

 Students may receive credit for approved occupational courses completed at area career and technology centers.

 These career and technical education programs of study include a statewide articulation agreement between secondary schools and postsecondary institutions.
 More information

 Credit for Certification Based on Published Guides

-Enrolled students who can document completion of an approved apprenticeship or industrial/corporate training program, may request credit by certification.
-Westmoreland awards credit based on published guidelines of the ACE.
-To request credit by certification, contact the Enrollment Center.
+Enrolled students who can document completion of an approved apprenticeship or industrial/corporate training program may request credit by certification by contacting the Enrollment Center.

 Enrolled students who have current industry credentials that are not addressed by the ACE guides may request credit by certification.
-The student will need to supply documentation of any valid industry certification awarded, and time limits may apply for certain programs of study.
-Determination of equivalent Westmoreland course credit, if any, will be at the discretion of Westmoreland subject matter experts and the division dean.
 To request credit, contact the division dean of the course.